sdiehl/wiwinwlh/tutorial.md

 ------------

 Happy is a parser generator system for Haskell, similar to the tool `yacc' for
-C. It works as a preprocessor with it's own syntax that generates a parse table from two specifications,  a lexer file and parser file.
+C. It works as a preprocessor with its own syntax that generates a parse table from two specifications,  a lexer file and parser file.
 Happy does not have the same underlying parser implementation as parser combinators and can effectively work with left-recursive grammars without explicit factorization.
 It can also